 An easy recipe for fork-tender pot roast made in the oven.
 The recipe features beef chuck shoulder braised in beef broth and red wine, with carrots, onions and fresh herbs.

 - 4 1/2 lb Beef Chuck Shoulder Roast

-- 4-5 tsp TAK Seasoning or your favorite beef seasoning (enough to cover roast)
+- 4-5 tsp TAK Seasoning (see notes below) or use your favorite beef seasoning -- enough to cover roast

 - 4 tbsp All-Purpose Flour separated